yuqiii-wang/KnowledgeNotes/math/ai/cv/cv_features/bow.md

 `addWeight(...)` and `addFeature(...)` are defined as below.

+Weights are accumulated by `vit->second += v;` when the node id is found, otherwise, insert a new.
+THe motivation of this weighting mechanism is that, since each weighting is computed as $\text{TF-IDF}$ that higher the value, more likely it is distinguishable, if there are some images have this feature of high $\text{TF-IDF}$, these images should be similar to each other, highly discriminant from other images.

 ```cpp
 // every image has a BoWVector
 // Used in TF-IDF or TF